 A large family of Langur monkeys lives in a monastery near Pathio in Chumphon province.
 They look quite funny with the white hair around the eyes, so Thais call them the monkeys with glasses.

-Most of the snakes found in Thailand are nonvenomous: only a handful of species are really dangerous.
+Snakes Most of the snakes found in Thailand are nonvenomous: only a handful of species are really dangerous.
 If you are interested in learning about snakes, visit the snake farm of the PasteurInstitute in Bangkok.
-Among the well known poisonous land reptiles is the great king cobra, which is over 4 metres long and the smaller Siamese cobra, the chain viper, at up to 75 centimetres and the shocking yellow-black striped krait. s, There are five poisonous species living in coastal waters Fortunately, they are rarely aggressive and only have a tiny mouth so are hardly dangerous for humans.
+Among the well known poisonous land reptiles is the great king cobra, which is over 4 metres long and the smaller Siamese cobra, the chain viper, at up to 75 centimetres and the shocking yellow-black striped krait.
+There are five poisonous species living in coastal waters Fortunately, they are rarely aggressive and only have a tiny mouth so are hardly dangerous for humans.
 The net python is a nonvenomous snake living mainly in the monsoon forests and can reach a length of up to 11 meters.
 It kills its prey by strangling.

-The rivers, lakes and coastal waters of Thailand are abundant with life, this can be witnessed during snorkeling or diving.
+Maritime Life The rivers, lakes and coastal waters of Thailand are abundant with life, this can be witnessed during snorkeling or diving.
 Even a stroll around the local market gives an idea of the huge diversity in fish and maritime life.
 Over 100 different species of carp-like fish alone can be found in Thai waters.
 Crocodiles, however, are rarely found in the wild.
 The last breeding places of the big sea turtles are protected on the islands in the Tarutao National Park situated off the south west coast.

-The rain and monsoon forest including the tropical climate create ideal living conditions for all kinds of insects.
+Insects The rain and monsoon forest including the tropical climate create ideal living conditions for all kinds of insects.
 Among the loudest ones are the Cicadas, which start their concert punctually at dawn.
 Numerous colorful butterflies abound.
 Less pleasant are cockroaches and mosquitoes, the latter are devoured with huge appetite by small geckos.
 This swift gray lizard is very popular with Thai people.

-Thailand has a huge number of birds that can be observed in all habitats, even in the gardens of resorts.
+Birds Thailand has a huge number of birds that can be observed in all habitats, even in the gardens of resorts.

 Many of the birds living in Thailand follow the change of the monsoons.
 Besides warblers and marsh-birds, the black plumed koel belongs to the most known migratory birds.
 Herons, cranes and storks stalking in search for food in rice fields and can be easily observed.
 The blue shimmering ice bird usually hunts its prey close to the course of the rivers.